Sunny Leone: Marriage and family

 Although bisexual, she has stated that she prefers men.
 Sunny Leone had dated Indian-Canadian stand-up comedian Russell Peters up until they broke up in 2007.
 Leone was then dating Matt Erikson, a vice-president of marketing at Playboy Enterprises.
 After being engaged to Erikson, they broke up in 2008.
 She mentioned in an interview at the start of 2011 that she was married to Daniel Weber, an American actor, producer, and entrepreneur.
 During her stay in the Bigg Boss house later that same year, Leone indicated that she had married, Leone said she "purposely arrived late" to their first date as she was not impressed with him, but he changed her mind by sending 24 roses to her hotel room.

 In July 2017, Leone and her husband Daniel Weber adopted their first child from Latur, a village in Maharashtra.
 The baby girl, whom they named Nisha Kaur Weber, was 21 months old at the time of adoption.
 Actress Sherlyn Chopra confirmed the news by writing a congratulatory message on social media on July 20, 2017.
 "Never in my life did I think that I want to adopt a child.
 People doing such amazing work at the orphanage changed my mind," Daniel Weber told Hindustan Times.

 On March 4, 2018, Leone and her husband announced the birth of their twin boys, born through surrogacy.
 They named the boys Asher Singh Weber and Noah Singh Weber.

-Leone and her family live moved into a new home in Mumbai, Maharashtra on Ganesh Chaturthi, which took place on September 13, 2018.
+Leone and her family moved into a new home in Mumbai, Maharashtra on Ganesh Chaturthi, which took place on September 13, 2018.